angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/task-interface.md

 ---
-title: Your first interface
+title: Create the task interface
 description: Create your first Typescript interface
 ---

 :::note
-Learn how to create your first TypeScript interface.
+Learn how to create your first TypeScript interface and type the task array.
 :::

 ## Models folder